KlughammerLab/ScraMF/README.md

 model_1, model_2 = scu.train_model_classifer(adata_training, epochs=20, max_depth=10, eta=0.15, predict=True)
 ```
-- sex_classifier_universtal classifies the cells into males and females by utilizing the models trained by the previous function and adds the prediction column to the test Anndata along with the probabilities of class prediction.
+- scramf_universtal classifies the cells into males and females by utilizing the models trained by the previous function and adds the prediction column to the test Anndata along with the probabilities of class prediction.
 ```ruby
 scu.sramf_universal(test_adata, model_softmax, model_softprob, class_prob_cutoff=0.85)
 ```